astronomer/docs/astro/manage-connections-variables.md

 ### Airflow API

-You can use the Airflow REST API to programmatically create Airflow connections and variables on a Deployment.
+You can use the Airflow REST API to programmatically create Airflow connections and variables for a Deployment.
 Airflow objects created this way are stored in the Airflow metadata database.
 This strategy is good for teams setting up large Deployments with many Airflow connections and variables.

 For more information, see [Airflow API](airflow-api.md).